Hi, I’m Sophie!

 Art

-When did you begin making art?
+Where did your journey as an artist begin?
 I have loved drawing and painting for as long as I can remember.
 My mom often read aloud to us as kids, and some of my favorite children’s books were the Beatrix Potter stories.
 During our time together, I loved drawing horses, birds, cats, flowers, and butterflies.
-As I got older, I began to hone my skills by making art for the Lincoln County Fair.
-In high school I was commissioned to paint a city mural for my hometown (Fayetteville).
-My artwork has received multiple awards in The Tennessee Magazine, and my photography has also been featured in Birds and Blooms magazine.
+As I got older, I developed my skills by making art for the Lincoln County Fair.
+In high school I was commissioned to paint a city mural for my hometown.
+My artwork has received awards in The Tennessee Magazine and the Junior Duck Stamp Contest.
+My photography has also been featured in Birds and Blooms magazine.

 How did you learn to draw?
 Mostly by practicing.
 When I was learning to read, we found out that I had dyslexia.
 My parents helped me work past the dyslexia by using the Davis Dyslexia Method from Ron Davis’ book, The Gift of Dyslexia.
 This approach helped me tremendously, and to this day I rarely struggle with reading or writing.
-In high school, I took art lessons from a dear friend named Ms. Nancy Sims.
+In high school, I took art lessons from our dear, late friend, Nancy Sims.
 My mom and I used to stop by her house on our way to music lessons, drink coffee, make art, and talk about life.
 What fond memories!

 Where do you find your inspiration?
 Wildflowers, birds, and butterflies are my greatest inspirations.
 As a child, I found endless entertainment in flipping through wildflower books and exploring the woods and fields near our house.
 I love the charm of country life and strive to reflect the beauty of nature in all my work.